manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Again, we dissect this in detail.
 Declaring a function creates a value, and this value can be assigned to a name like *greet* with `let` or `const`.
 We choose `const` because although that's possible, there isn't much sense to assign another value to *greet* afterwards.

 The declaration itself follows after the equals sign, and has the base syntax `() => {}` - that is, a list of zero or more parameter names enclosed in parentheses, followed by the "arrow" `=>`, followed by the function body enclosed in curly braces.
-Again, we end this value assignment with a semicolon.
+As always, we end this value assignment with a semicolon.

 Let's look at some general rules and special cases for declaring functions.

-Functions don't need to have parameters:
+Functions don't need to have parameters, in which case the parentheses are empty:

     const greetWithoutName = () => {
         console.log("Hello whoever you are.");
     };

-If the body of the function contains only a single line, then the curly braces that denote the beginning and the end of a block can be omitted:
+And if the body of the function contains only a single line, then the curly braces that denote the beginning and the end of a block can be omitted:

     const greetWithoutName = () => console.log("Hello whoever you are");